-Secondly, Morgenpost is analysed because this is located in the East of Germany and specifically, nearby Dresden where the Pegida-movements and anti-foreigners movements happen.
-In this area, the topic of the refugee crisis is sensitive because of the controversial demonstrations against non-Germans by Pegida but also by other right wing movements.
+Secondly, Morgenpost is analysed because this is located in the East of Germany and specifically, nearby Dresden where the Pegida-movements and anti-foreigners movements were organised.
+In this area, the topic of the refugee crisis is sensitive because of the controversial demonstrations against non-Germans by Pegida, but also by other right wing movements.
 Therefore, it is interesting to analyse whether or not Morgenposts’ reporting is influenced by right wing extremism.
 Moreover, articles in a period of three months are analysed from October 2015 until December 2015.
 In this period, there was a peak of refugees coming to Western Europe and the winter made the circumstances in asylum centres more difficult.
 In this period, newspapers reported a lot on the issue.
 All in all, 100 articles have been analysed, 50 articles of Bild and 50 articles of Morgenpost.
 Relevance sampling has been used for this research.
 As been defined by Krippendorf, ‘relevance sampling aims at selecting all textual units that contribute to answering given research questions’ (2013, p.
 120).
 The number of results is narrowed down by a specific time period and specific key words.
 In line of what Krippendorf (2013) did, the first step is to think about the possible key words which the articles one is looking for may contain (p.
 120).
 The articles for this paper have been found by keywords, such as “foreigner” (“Ausländer”), “refugees” (“Flüchtlinge”) and “migration” (“Migration”) in combination with the name of the concerning tabloid.
-This has been done by Google Search, using a filter to select the determined time period and typing in different keywords in the search section.
+Online articles have been found by Google Search, using a filter to select the determined time period and typing in different keywords in the search section.
 The first 50 results of articles of Google Search for each newspaper have been selected.

 As this study is focused on how the media report, rather than on how much a certain topic is reported (the frequency of a certain topic), it uses the qualitative content analysis approach.
 Pleijter states that, ‘quantitative research focuses on the production and analysis of numerical data, while the qualitative form relates to the production and analysis of descriptive data’ (2006, p.
 14).
-This research is focused on interpretations, rather than on numbers.
-Therefore, it is chosen for a qualitative approach.
+A qualitative approach is focused on interpretations, rather than on numbers.
 Moreover, Jochems and Joosten state that, ‘not quantitative, but qualitative data are usually prevalent in the case study strategy’ (no date, p.
 16).
 Now the question is how to collect data in order to apply content analysis.
 The following section clarifies how to further proceed with the actual content analysis procedure.

 Data collection and coding